Vacancy for WCF Trustee

 Each congregation is distinct in their style, but we all share the same vision, mission and values to be communities which are welcoming of everyone, authentic in our faith, empowered by the Holy Spirit and expectant of all that God will do in us and through us.

-As we’ve grown, so too has our team, and we have several exciting opportunities for joining our team.
+As we’ve grown, so too has our team, and we an exciting opportunity for joining our team.

 KEY TERMS